SimrithaRA/PRODIGY_DS_3/README.md

 This repository contains a Python script that demonstrates how to build a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
 The dataset used in this example is the Bank Marketing dataset from the UCI Machine Learning Repository.

-## Getting Started

-These instructions will help you set up and run the decision tree classifier code on your local machine.

 ### Prerequisites

 To run the code, you will need the following libraries and tools installed: